Van Vlaenderen · Archival Dossier

 Identity and Parentage Directly Attested

 Jan van Vlaenderen, surnamed sans terre ("without land"), was a natural son of Louis II de Male, Count of Flanders (1330–1384).
 De l'Espinoy identifies him as the fifth natural son of Louis de Male.
-His mother was Ive de Luu, recorded in Vredius.
+His mother is not securely identified: the secondary literature offers Petronella de la Val (per Donche, citing De Herckenrode and Van Hille), but no source examined by this project names her directly; the question remains open.

 The surname van Vlaenderen — used by Jan and his descendants — is confirmed as a shared marker of comital bastard identity in the Gaillard text quoted by Vredius, which names all three brothers killed at Nicopolis explicitly under the Van Vlaenderen name: